 opioids, including both heroin as well as prescription pain medication like oxycodone and morphine

-Common behavioral addictions people often seek therapy and other professional support to address include:
+Common behavioural addictions people often seek therapy and other professional support to address include:

 Facebook (social media) addiction